 As the parent of a 15-year old daughter and another quickly following on her heels, I am glad that these pills are now available.
 Not necessarily for her -- we have discussed sexuality in matter-of-fact, age-appropriate ways since the kids were old enough to display curiosity -- but for her friends whose parents may not be as forthright as we are about the subject.

 Sullivan recalls a childhood friend who got pregnant between junior and senior year, and decries teaching sex ed in middle school.
 Perhaps he should learn the story of my daughter’s friend who got pregnant at 14 in eighth grade.

 Very early in the pregnancy, I asked my daughter repeatedly if anyone had talked to this girl about abortion, and she said she didn’t know.
 When time ticked on and the pregnancy came to light, the girl was kicked out of the house by her guardian grandparents.
-Now raising the baby in foster care, she might have benefited from some middle-school straight talk.

 The public schools aren’t the place for more detailed sex information, Sullivan says, and he advises kids to "try your mom or dad, your primary care physician, or contact one of the many agencies in the area."
 This advice shows a stunning lack of understanding of the psychology of both kids and parents, as well as the demographics of our area.

 On the latter topic, I can say that a large percentage of my daughters’ friends are being raised in single-parent households where the parents are so frazzled that helping the kids get their homework done is a challenge -- never mind delving into the nitty grid of sex ed.

 As for talking to your doctor, that is so impractical as to be laughable.
 Not to offend the excellent PCPs out there, but a teen will almost never have the comfort level, or the time, to ask questions in a 15-minute appointment once a year.